SocketCluster/socketcluster-website/docs/api-ag-server-socket.md

       <p>
         Using auth tokens has the following advantages:
         <ul>
-          <li>The user doesn't need to login again if their socket loses its connection - Works well with Asyngular's auto-reconnect feature.</li>
+          <li>The user doesn't need to login again if their socket loses its connection - Works well with SocketCluster's auto-reconnect feature.</li>
           <li>
             An auth token is shared between sockets across multiple tabs in a browser (under the same domain name).
             If a user logs in on one tab, they will automatically be authenticated on any other tab that they have open.